• Skip to primary navigation

 • salt & pepper to taste

-ingredients for vegetarian sinigang
+ingredients for vegan sinigang recipe

 In a large pot, boil 4 cups of water on medium heat.
-Once it’s boiling, add the taro and wait about 8-10 minutes for it to soften.:
+Once it’s boiling, add the taro and wait about 8-10 minutes for it to soften:

 Next, add the radish and allow it to boil for 2 more minutes.
 Add the string beans, eggplants and lower the heat, and cover with the lid to allow it to simmer for 2 minutes: